 Introduction

 Modern High Performance Systems are highly parallel, and almost every non-trivial program in existence uses some form of non-sequential execution.
 If you are not writing parallel progrms then you are not unlocking the full potential of your hardware system, this has been true since the early 2000s when increasing clock speed plateaued and hardware vendors started putting more cores into their CPUs.
 At the same time modern C++1 has become the standard programming language to program these systems and in coming years standard C++ will also be used to program them as well (unlike CUDA, OpenCL which use a seperate kernel language which must be compiled with a device compiler2).
-How prevelent C++ is in modern HPC ecosystem is that almost all deep learning frameworks, high performance runtime systems, compilers, etc are implemented in modern C++.
+How prevelent C++ is in modern HPC ecosystem is evident from the fact that almost all deep learning frameworks, high performance runtime systems, compilers, etc are implemented in modern C++.
 Standard Parallelism support in modern C++ is called stdpar3, or PSTL (Parallel STL).
-This blog assumes basic knowledge of modern C++, and some knowledge of HPC and heterogeanous programming.
+The goal of this blog post is to introduce parallel programming in C++, and how modern C++ features are helping make it easier for engineers to build performant systems on top of them.
+This blog post is mainly about two things, PSTL (also known as stdpar) and SYCL (an alternative to CUDA/HIP), later parts of the blog will also look into other C++ solutions such as C++23 std::simd, std::execution (also known as senders-recivers), Kokkos and HPX, oneTBB, and taskflow.

 C++, STL and stdpar